Responsibilities for ARIA Award Recipients- Award Disbursements

 - The top of the poster should indicate the title, first and last name of author(s), and your program (e.g. BA English).
 You should acknowledge your supervisor and anyone else who contributed to the research.

-- Only electronic PDF format is required.
-The office will take care of printing the posters in case of an in-person event.
+- Both PDF and JPEG format are required.
+The Arts Internship Office will take care of printing the posters for the showcase event.

 Technical Recommendations